DylanBarrett/digital-systems-streaming-tutorial/startup-guide.md

   ![StreamLabs Test Button](./images/streamlabs-test-button.PNG)

-  Hurry back to your OBS and you should see the text appear your where source is on the Overlay Editor (see below for example).
+  Hurry back to your OBS and you should see the text appear where your source is on the Overlay Editor (see below for example).

   ![StreamLabs Alertbox Test](./images/streamlabs-alertbox-test.PNG)

   In the alertbox page you can edit pretty much anything about your notifications.
 You can add images, gifs, music, sounds, etc...

   Overall this concludes this guide.
 Once you have finished this you will be setup on Twitch, OBS, and StreamLabs.
 You are fully setup with how to make scenes, source, filters, and linking StreamLab alerts to display on your stream.
-You can see your statistics in StreamLabs or on the Twitch dasboard.
-Remember this is only breaking the surface there is a lot you can do with the tools/services, only your imagination is the limiter.
+You can see your statistics in StreamLabs or on the Twitch dashboard.
+Remember this is only breaking the surface.
+There is a lot you can do with these tools/services, only your imagination is the limiter.

   Remember to **always** have fun streaming!